bobabots253/bobadocs/docs/programming/collaboration.md

 # Git and Github

-git is a tool our software team uses to collaborate
+Git is a tool our software team uses to collaborate

 - [Intro to git](version-control.md)